 Opens the numeric entry scratchpad so you can change the delay between scans of the Explicit-Client tags.
-Enter a value of 0 to 65535 milliseconds and press the Enter $\dashv$ key.
-(On touch screen terminals, press the $\dashv$ key on the scratchpad.)
+Enter a value of 0 to 65535 milliseconds and press the Enter → key.
+(On touch screen terminals, press the → key on the scratchpad.)
 The default is 500 milliseconds.

 This time delay is inserted between each full scan of the Explicit-Client tags in the current screen context.
 The value is initially set by the downloaded application but can be changed by an operator.
-When changed, the new value takes effect immediately.
+The new value takes effect at the end of the current scan delay.